akeneo/pim-helpcenter/content/updates/2020-10/3-Better-manage-product-models-and-variants-in-the-grid.md

 ::: meta-data type="New" features="Productivity" available="early October" link-to-doc="../articles/enrich-products-variants.html#filter-on-product-typology"
 :::

-The new `Product typology` filter in the product grid allows you to choose to display only the simple products or only the variant products.
-It's pretty useful if you need to quickly find different variant products in different product models, for instance.
+The new `Product typology` filter in the product grid allows you to choose to display only the simple products or only the variant products (or only their product models if you group your variants).

 ![Product typology filter](../img/product-typology-filter.png)